google/syzkaller/docs/troubleshooting.md

    from both the `syz-manager` top-level program and the `syz-fuzzer` instances.
 With this option syzkaller will only run one VM instance.

- - Use the `-v N` command line option to increase the amount of logging output, from both the `syz-manager` top-level program and the `syz-fuzzer` instances (which go to the output files in the `crashes` subdirectory of the working directory).
+ - Use the `-vv N` command line option to increase the amount of logging output, from both the `syz-manager` top-level program and the `syz-fuzzer` instances (which go to the output files in the `crashes` subdirectory of the working directory).
 Higher values of N give more output.